 The life force, chaitanya in sanskrit, manifests in 3 modalities called prana–the primal life force, tejas–inner radiance, and ojas–primal vigor.
 Prana, tejas and ojas are often referred to as the subtle forms of the three doshas: vata, pitta and kapha.
 I think it more accurate to think of the doshas, which literally means “stains”, as the shadow forms of prana, tejas and ojas.
 The embodied soul, or jivatma, cannot perceive the life force itself with the material senses, so in our “shadow” consciousness we deal with what we can perceive–the “shadows” or doshas of vata, pitta and kapha.
 Most people who have any understanding at all of ayurveda know of the doshas and may know that they themselves have bodies that have a predominantly vata, pitta or kapha nature, or prakriti.

-The dosha of the yogis affect everything they do, and an inbalance in the doshas in their bodies or minds cause distress, lack of focus and bodily disease.
-Likewise, yoga asanas are a very important part of ayurvedic treatment, to help balance the doshas and clear the subtle channels in the body.
+The dosha of the yogis affect everything they do, and an imbalance in the doshas in their bodies or minds cause distress, lack of focus and bodily disease.
+Likewise, yoga asanas, healthy vegetarian diet, meditation and managing stress are a very important.
+They help balance the doshas and clear the subtle channels in the body.
 This is why we stress that students in Jiva Ananda Yoga are familiar with their dosha type and practice the specific yoga asanas in the proper way to bring their bodies and minds into better alignment with their spiritual goal.

 Ayurveda is a deep and complex practice which can literally take lifetimes to master.
 We are fortunate here in New Mexico to have access to many experienced and knowledgeable ayurvedic practitioners with whom our students can consult to learn more about how Ayurveda can help them in their yoga practice.
 Jivan trained under Dr. David Frawley from the American Institute of Vedic Studies to become a certified Ayurvedic Lifestyle Counselor.
 In our free classes, we use Dr. Frawley’s book Yoga for Your Type, https://www.vedanet.com/bookspubs/ to help students determine their dosha and find the best asanas to use in their yoga practice.